nicotine-plus/nicotine-plus/README.md

 ## Download

-The current stable version of Nicotine+ is 3.2.8, released on January 6, 2023.
+The current stable version of Nicotine+ is 3.2.9, released on March 5, 2023.
 See the [release notes](NEWS.md).

 Downloads are available for: